Everything you need to know about gin liqueur

 Here at Hotel Chocolat, we do everything with chocolate (and our chocolate-loving customers) in mind, and our alcohol collection is no exception.
 From Salted Caramel Liqueur to Vintage Red Wine, we have a huge variety of tipples that go perfectly with our luxurious chocolates.

 Just imagine a melt-in-the-mouth praline washed down with a sip of rich red wine or a Dark Chocolate Baton accompanied by our Mint Chocolate Cream Liqueur.
 Who could resist?
-You can even enjoy a tipple in delicious chocolate form with our Boozy Chocolate Truffles H-Box – we’ll drink (and eat) to that!
+You can even enjoy a tipple in delicious chocolate form with our Tipsy Truffles H-Box – we’ll drink (and eat) to that!

 Whilst pure gin isn’t to everyone’s taste due to its dry and herbal flavour, gin liqueur is sure to wow all your guests.
 With countless interesting flavours now available, there’s one out there to thrill everyone’s taste buds and they provide the perfect opportunity to jump on the gin trend whilst keeping things light and fun.
 Guaranteed to please die-hard gin fans as well as those who like their drinks with a little more flavour, this tasty tipple has just answered all your drink prayers.